samwell-ho/openpgp-ca/doc/src/details.md

 # Key creation, certification

-The OpenPGP CA admin makes sure that certifications exist between keys in the organization, as shown here:
+The OpenPGP CA admin makes sure that a structure of certifications exists between keys in the organization, as shown here:

 ![Image](oca-cert-structure.png "Certifications in OpenPGP CA")

 There are two different ways in which user keys may be created in an organization that uses OpenPGP CA:

-1. Key creation for users can be [performed by the OpenPGP CA admin](keys-create.md).
+1. Key creation for users can be (centrally) [performed by the OpenPGP CA admin](keys-create.md).
 In this case, because OpenPGP CA creates the user's key, it can also generate all of the required certifications on its own.
-OpenPGP CA never saves the private key material to disk.
-But, this method is still more risky than the alternative.
+OpenPGP CA only keeps the private key material in RAM and never saves it to disk.
+Still, this method is more risky than the alternative.

-2. The alternative is that users [create their own keys](keys-import.md).
+2. The alternative is that users [create their own keys](keys-import.md) (decentrally).
 In this workflow, the user sends their public key to  the OpenPGP CA admin, who, after authenticating it, adds it to the database.
 To get all of the benefits of OpenPGP CA, the user also needs to certify the OpenPGP CA key.
-This is complicated, but only needs to be done during the initial setup.
+This is more complicated, but only needs to be done during the initial setup.
 With help from the
 CA admin or a help desk team, this is doable.
 In the next version of OpenPGP CA, we will add tooling to make this workflow as easy as the other workflow.

 # Revocation Certificates

 OpenPGP CA optionally generates and stores several revocation certificates for users.
-The reason that it creates multiple revocations is so that at a later time, the most appropriate revocation reason can be used. e.g., key lost, key compromised, etc.
+The reason to create multiple revocations is so that at a later time, the most appropriate revocation reason can be used. e.g., key lost, key compromised, etc.